zeromod/ksonbin/README.md

 ## Usage

+**Gradle**

+> [kotlinx-serialization](https://github.com/Kotlin/kotlinx.serialization) gradle plugin is required for JSON serialization/de-serialization
+>
+> Below is how it can be added with ksonbin, more info [here](https://github.com/Kotlin/kotlinx.serialization#gradle)

+*Kotlin DSL*

+​	add `kotlin("plugin.serialization") version "1.3.70"` in plugins

+​	add `implementation("in.zeromod:ksonbin:1.0")` in dependencies

+*Groovy DSL*

+​	add `id 'org.jetbrains.kotlin.plugin.serialization' version '1.3.70'` in plugins

+​	add `implementation "in.zeromod:ksonbin:1.0"` in dependencies

+###  Init

 `Ksonbin` is a singleton using [object declarations](https://kotlinlang.org/docs/reference/object-declarations.html#object-declarations), means statically available to use anywhere and no need to create an instance.

-###  Init

-Initialisation that needs run only one time
+Initialisation that needs run only one time.

 ```kotlin
 Ksonbin.init(secretKey = "YOUR_KEY_HERE")